dlokas159/Lokas-Daniel-Portfolio/engineering-files/dailyjournal.md

 ### Bill of Materials
 ![Screenshot](Screenshot.png)

-### Timeline:
+### Daily Journal:

+- **9-18-2025**
-9-18-2025: Committed to working with Pearl Rehab and started research on the types of assistive technologies already available.
+  Committed to working with Pearl Rehab Center and began research into existing assistive technologies.

+- **10-1-2025**
-10-1-2025: Researched various cup holder mechanisms and mounting systems.
+  Researched cup holder mechanisms and mounting systems.

-10-6-2025: Researched different motors (servo) for the arm.
+  Evaluated servo motor options for the robotic arm.

-10-9-2025: Worked with Aaron to finalize design specifications and created the initial sketch for the robotic arm system.
+  Collaborated with Aaron to define design requirements and produced an initial system sketch.

-10-10-2025: Practiced using all three laser cutters.
-Also 3D printed a sample car model to test printer functionality.
+- **10-8-2025**
+  Refined overall project concept and clarified system goals.
+  Began planning the mechanical arm structure and self-balancing cup holder approach.

+- **10-15-2025**
+  Began preliminary CAD planning for robotic arm components.
+  Considered joint layout, range of motion, and modular design for 3D printing.

+- **10-22-2025**
+  Planned Arduino control approach and basic servo wiring layout.
+  Researched motion control strategies and safety considerations.

+- **10-29-2025**
+  Prepared for initial prototyping and identified required materials and print settings.
+  Reviewed design assumptions and noted areas for iteration.

+- **11-6-2025**
+  Reviewed project requirements and accessibility goals for users with limited mobility.
+  Refined ideas for how the robotic arm would approach and deliver a cup safely.

+- **11-7-2025**
+  Continued research on self-balancing cup holder mechanisms.
+  Looked into passive vs. active stabilization approaches.

+- **11-8-2025**
+  Sketched alternative cup holder and arm joint concepts.
+  Considered how center of gravity affects spill prevention.

+- **11-13-2025**
+  Began outlining the mechanical structure of the robotic arm.
+  Considered joint count, arm reach, and mounting options.

+- **11-14-2025**
+  Researched Arduino-compatible servo control methods.
+  Reviewed example Arduino servo projects for reference.

+- **11-18-2025**
+  Compared different servo motor torque ratings and sizes.
+  Evaluated tradeoffs between strength, precision, and cost.

+- **12-8-2025**
+  Reviewed overall system design and identified components needing further refinement.
+  Updated project documentation to reflect current progress.

+- **12-10-2025**
+  Planned next steps for CAD modeling and prototyping.
+  Organized research notes and reference materials.

+- **12-11-2025**
+  Continued refining design ideas for the self-balancing cup holder.
+  Considered how the cup holder will interface with the arm.

+- **12-14-2025**
+  Reviewed safety considerations related to user interaction and motion limits.
+  Noted potential improvements to reduce spill risk.

+- **12-16-2025**
+  Prepared for upcoming fabrication and electronics work.
+  Finalized short-term goals for continuing development of the project.

 ---